 - Tibial Nerve Stimulation: This therapy stimulates the tibial nerve, which is located in your leg.
 The tibial nerve connects to nerves responsible for bladder function.

 - Surgery: If other treatments are not working, your doctor may recommend surgery.
-There are several surgical procedures that can treat the problems that cause urinary incontinence, including sling procedure, bladder neck suspension and prolapse surgeries.
+There are several surgical procedures that can treat the problems that cause urinary incontinence, including sling procedures, bladder neck suspension and prolapse surgeries.

 If you are suffering from urinary incontinence, you are not alone!
 And the first step to treatment is an appointment with your provider.